-As described in Note 1, the District has prepared these financial statements to meet the financial reporting requirements of state law using accounting practices prescribed by the Accounting Manual.
+In our opinion, the accompanying financial statements present fairly, in all material respects, the regulatory basis financial position of the Moses Lake School District No. 161, as of August 31, 2021, and the regulatory basis of changes in financial position thereof for August 31, 2021 then ended in accordance with the financial reporting requirements of state law using accounting practices prescribed by the Accounting Manuals described in Note 1.
 Those accounting practices differ from accounting principles generally accepted in the United States of America (GAAP).
-The difference in these accounting practices is also described in Note 1.
+The differences in these accounting practices are also described in Note 1.